reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 		- Intro to consequentialism vs deontology.
 		- Included acts in the outcomes
 		- Some forms of consequentialism:
+			- Structure
+				- Objective vs Subjective: what constitutes "right".
+Does the rightness of an action depend on its consequences, or expected/forseable consequences.
+				- Decision Theory: what constitutes "ought". when acting, ought an agent decide what is right (e.g. what act, rule, set of motives has the best consequences) and then do that, or ought they act according to something else.
+				- Consequences of what: act, rules, general motives
+			- ??? (not sure of w name)
 				- Maximizing vs Satisficing
 				- Agent-neutral vs Agent-relative
 				- Time-neutral vs Time-relative
+			- Aggregation
 				- Aggregative vs non-aggregative
+				- Average, Summation, Pareto
+			- Value
 				- Constituitive vs Causal consequences
+				- Forms of Value
 	- SEP paper
 	- [x] Nozick, Seperateness of persons paper.
 Why assigning a value to acts is not sufficient.
 	- [ ] Drier, "Structures of Normative Theories" (1993)